Advantages of Bifacial Solar Panels

 - Unique ability to produce electricity directly from sunlight.

-- These panels are able to generate electricity by absorbing the light that is passing through them
+- These panels are able to generate electricity through the reflection of light passing through them.

-- Bifacial solar panels are constructed of transparent or dual-tempered back sheets.
-This is distinct from opaque back sheets.
+- Bifacial solar panels can be made from either transparent or dual tempered back sheets.
+This is different from the opaque back sheets.

-- Potentially induced degradation is not a concern with solar panels with bifacial faces.
+- Degradation that could be caused by sunlight isn’t a concern with solar panels with bifacial faces.

-- The warranty on solar panels with bifacial design is nearly 30 years.
-This is in contrast to the warranty of 25 years on conventional solar panels.
+- The warranty on Bifacial solar panels lasts for almost 30 years.
+This is in contrast to the warranty of 25 years for the traditional panels.

-- The bifacial solar panels’ glass can help to reduce UV exposure and moisture permeability.
+- The bifacial solar panel’s glass helps to prevent the exposure to UV and also improves moisture permeability.

-- The panels are made of strong glass that is resistant to cracking.
+- The panels are constructed of solid glass that is impervious to cracking.

-- The aluminum frames of Bifacial solar panels don’t come included.
+- The aluminum frames of the bifacial solar panels are not included.
 They do not require grounding.
-This means that time and money are saved in the process of installation.
+This can save time and materials in the process of installation.

 Bifacial Solar Panels: The disadvantages